en_USEnglish

 What is the Metaverse?

-The metaverse is a 3D virtual world accessed using virtual and augmented reality headsets, but it's also accessible from ordinary computers and mobile devices, which will give you access to the metaverse, but in 2D.
+The metaverse is a 3D virtual world accessed using headsets. virtual reality and augmented, but it is also accessible from ordinary computers and mobile devices which will give you access to the metaverse, but in 2D.
 The metaverse is the next logical step in your social media experience.
 It integrates many aspects of social media into a three-dimensional world where the user is represented by an avatar.

-Encounters aren't the only way in which the metaverse will change our world.
+Dating isn't the only way the metaverse will change our world.
 It will also have a direct impact on your workplace.

 Here are a few examples: